Policies Governing Majors and Concentrations

 For information about specific majors and their requirements, see Major Fields of Study.

 Students may also link to department websites to obtain additional information.
-It is recommended that students also attend a department open house to obtain more information about the major from faculty and students in the major department.
-Major open houses are usually held in the spring term and are publicized through the DOS News & Announcements newsletter.
+It is recommended that students also attend a departmental open house to obtain more information about the major from faculty and students in the major department.
+Major open houses are usually held in the spring term and are publicized through the GS Weekly newsletter.
 Many departments also have informational handouts for potential majors in their departmental offices.
 Certain majors require an application process and approval by the department.

-Students eligible to declare a major may do so during designated major declaration periods during October and February-March each year.
+Students eligible to declare a major may do so during designated major declaration periods, namely October in the fall, and February 15 - March 15 in the spring.

 Students are expected to meet the requirements for the major that are in place at the time they declare their majors.
-Students who do not complete the major requirements within five years of their major declarations may be expected to comply with any new requirements that have been subsequently established.
+Students who do not complete the major requirements within five years of declaring the major may be expected to comply with any new requirements that have been subsequently established.

 The following rules pertain to all majors; exceptions to any of these rules are noted by individual departments on their official websites: